How Is Acute Lymphoblastic Leukemia Treated?

 - Relapsed patients

-- ALL with specific molecular characteristics such as Philadelphia chromosome-positive
+- ALL with specific characteristics such as T-cell ALL, or ALL with the Philadelphia chromosome

 We are also exploring cellular therapy approaches such as CAR T-cell therapy for patients who have relapsed after intensive chemotherapy or a stem cell transplant.